Appointments & Services

 Getting Started at CAPS

 CAPS takes a goal-focused and collaborative approach to mental health services.
 We strive to provide immediate, meaningful support from the very first meeting.
-CAPS uses a short-term counseling model, typically 1-8 sessions every other week.
+CAPS uses a short-term counseling model, typically 1-8 sessions scheduled every other week.
 Students seeking weekly, long term counseling will likely be referred off-campus.

 -